General Masonry

 Once the brick work was completed, our crew washed the tuckpointing job to give the building a special "glow".

-We also installed over 60 windows onto the entire building to complete the building's upgrade.
+We also installed all the windows on the entire building to complete the building's upgrade.
 The owner could not be happier!

 BEFORE